Combined, Python and R rule the data world, casting a shadow on similar languages.

 Data Teams Using Julia

 It’s not just aerospace engineering—pharmaceutical companies are developing with Julia as well.
 Pfizer accelerated the simulation of treatments for heart failure 175 times using models running in Julia.
 AstraZeneca uses Bayesian neural networks with the Flux.jl and Turing.jl Julia packages to predict drug toxicity.
+You can learn more about what Julia is used for in a separate article.

 Julia is being taught at some of the most prestigious institutions globally, such as MIT, Stanford, Cornell, UC Berkeley, Brown, Tokyo Metropolitan University, and so on.
 Here are some of the globally-recognized companies developing in Julia.